Top 21 Family-Friendly Bike Trails in Wisconsin

 #19 Whitewater City Trails

 The city of Whitewater in southeastern Wisconsin has plans to expand its trails to make it a bicycle-friendly community.
-Currently, the city has 7 miles of trails.
+Currently, the city has seven miles of trails.
 Many of these connect city parks, join outlying neighborhoods, and link to UW-Whitewater.
 All trails are paved and some go by creeks and lakes, offering stunning views.
 With the exception of a path that encircles Whitewater’s historic water tower on a high hill, all trails are level.

 Since the trails are not contiguous, travel on city streets is involved.
 In fact, one section journeys on Main Street that carries U.S. Business Highway 12.
 The route also crosses railroad tracks in this section.
 To avoid biking on city streets, families with young child may want to confine their route to paved bike path segments.

 The best section for families to consider runs from Minneiska Park to Wisconsin Street.
-This segment is 1.1 miles long, making a round trip ride slightly over 2 miles.
+This segment is 1.1 miles long, making a round trip ride slightly over two miles.
 It travels through flat terrain and a scenic landscape.
 It crosses no roads and passes through Trippe Lake Park.
 The two parks on the route offer additional recreational activity for children.

 #20 Elroy-Sparta State Trail